Some Structure Theory for Cayley Graphs and Associated Hypergraphs

 \begin{definition} Let $G$ be a \ca graph. \begin{enumerate} \item $G$ is \emph{acyclic} if it has no cycles. \item A $k$-cycle in~$G$ is a \emph{cycle of length~$k$} in~$G$. \item $G$ is \emph{$k$-acyclic} if it has no cycles of length $\leq k$. \item The \emph{girth} of~$G$ is the length of a minimal cycle. \item $G$ is a \emph{tree} if it is acyclic. \end{enumerate} \end{definition}

 Usually, trees are defined as acyclic and \emph{connected} graphs.
-But since \ca graphs are always connected, it suffices to require acyclicity for a \ca graph to be a tree.
+Since \ca graphs are always connected, it suffices to require acyclicity.
 In the case of \ca graphs, every tree must be infinite.
-An example would be the \ca graph of the free group over~$E$, for a set of involutive generators~$E$.
-A finite \ca graph can never be fully acyclic but finite, $k$-acyclic \ca graphs can be constructed easily, for all $k\in\N$.
+Take as an example the \ca graph of the free group over~$E$, for a set of involutive generators~$E$.
+A finite \ca graph can never be fully acyclic, but finite and $k$-acyclic \ca graphs can be constructed easily.

 \begin{prop}\cite{DawarOttoAPAL09} For every finite set~$E$ and every $k\in\N$ there is a finite, $k$-acyclic \ca graph with generator set~$E$. \end{prop}